Third Program – Making the Motor Spin

 Making the Motor Spin Step by Step

 1. Select the Configure Axis block and the Position Hold block from the Motion menu and drag them into the Initialization portion of the Main Program block.
+It is best to choose the Initialization section for these blocks since they will only need to be executed one time on start up.
+All blocks within the Main Loop are called many times a second

 2. These five circles show which options we will be setting for this program.
 We know from the First and Second application how to set the Slot to the Local InoDrive Module.
 Now click the Axis option on the Configure Axis block.